Take Your Own First Savings Steps With Ohio 529

 Ohio’s 529 Plan tools and calculators

 If you haven’t started saving in 529 account, Ohio’s 529 Plan offers calculators and tools to build a 529 plan that best fits your family’s needs.
-The cost of waiting tool can determine how much more money you’ll need to save to reach your college savings goals if you aren’t able to maximize the power of compound interest by saving as early as possible.
-With the college savings planner, you can input your own figures to receive an estimated monthly savings amount needed to reach your savings goals.
+The Cost of Delaying Savings tool can determine how much more money you’ll need to save to reach your college savings goals if you aren’t able to maximize the power of compound interest by saving as early as possible.
+With the College Savings Estimator, you can input your own figures to receive an estimated monthly savings amount needed to reach your savings goals.
 Use this tool to vary the amounts of monthly contributions to see how setting aside a little more money can really add up.
-The tax benefit tool can illustrate how the tax benefits of a 529 plan can build the account when compared to a taxable savings account.
+The Tax Benefit Tool can illustrate how the tax benefits of a 529 plan can build the account when compared to a taxable savings account.
 Your asset allocation strategy is one of the most important investment decisions to make.
 If you aren’t sure what level of risk you’re willing to take in your investment strategy, the risk tolerance questionnaire can determine your comfort level.

 An additional tool: CollegeAdvantage also provides 529 account strategies designated by life stages, what steps to consider as your child grows closer to needing the 529 funds for their higher education.
 Also, CollegeAdvantage Direct Plan offers a variety of investment options including ready-made, age-based or ready-made, risk-based portfolios if you like the asset allocation mix in your 529 account to auto-adjust as your child grows older by reducing equity and increasing more conservative investment vehicles.